2022 - 2023 Catalog

-The course description section of the catalog includes a complete list of those academic/general education and career and technical credit courses available at Richland College.
-To determine which credit courses are available during a specific semester, consult the college course schedule.
-There are two categories of courses: (1) academic courses and (2) WECM or technical courses.
+The course description section of the catalog includes a complete list of Academic (sometimes referred to as General Education) and Career and Technical Education credit courses available at Dallas College.
+To determine which credit courses are available during a specific semester, access the credit class schedule in eConnect.
+There are three categories of courses:

 Most course descriptions are developed based upon the descriptions published by the Texas Higher Education Coordinating Board (THECB).
-Academic courses are listed in the Lower Division Academic Course Guide Manual (commonly referred to as the ACGM).
-Career and technical courses are listed in the Workforce Education Course Manual (commonly referred to as the WECM).
+Academic courses are listed in the Lower-Division Academic Course Guide Manual (commonly referred to as the ACGM).
+Career and Technical Education courses are listed in the Workforce Education Course Manual (commonly referred to as the WECM).
 Upper-Division courses are listed in the Upper-Division Course Manual (commonly referred to as the UDCM).